ecordes-vt/docs/src/docs/apis/using-graphql.md

 * Users can control exactly what information they get back with each operation
 * The schema is self-documenting and reduces errors and time wasted from bad input
-* The GraphiQL user interface allows a user to easily explore the schema and all the information available to them
+* The Sandbox user interface allows a user to easily explore the schema and all the information available to them

 ## GraphQL API Quick Start {docsify-ignore}

 To get started right away:

 * Sign in to the Veritone platform at https://developer.veritone.com
-* Go to the GraphiQL user interface at https://api.veritone.com/v3/graphiql.
+* Go to the Sandbox user interface at https://api.veritone.com/v3/graphql.
 You will automatically be authenticated through to the API and have access to live data for your organization.

 * Try a simple query such as me and use `ctrl`+`space` (or `command`+`space` for Mac) hints to see the fields available.
 * See static schema documentation at https://api.veritone.com/v3/graphqldocs/